isralennon/MSAAI521/deliverables/Paper.md

 We used the nuScenes dataset.
 The dataset provides multi-sensor data including LiDAR, RADAR, cameras, GPS, and IMU, collected in Boston and Singapore under diverse driving conditions and over one thousand carefully planned driving scenes of about twenty seconds each.

+Figure 1 shows the spatial placement and orientation of all major perception
+sensors: one top-mounted LiDAR providing 360° range measurements, six wide-angle cameras positioned around the vehicle for full visual coverage, five radar units for robust velocity and long-range sensing, and a centrally located Inertial Measurement Unit (IMU).
+Colored axes depict each sensor’s coordinate frame (X: red, Y: green, Z: blue) with up/down direction markers.

+**Figure 1**
+*Sensor Placement on Vehicle*

 ![](Resources/Sensors.png)

-Figure 1: This illustration shows the spatial placement and orientation of all major perception sensors: one top-mounted LiDAR providing 360° range measurements, six wide-angle cameras positioned around the vehicle for full visual coverage, five radar units for robust velocity and long-range sensing, and a centrally located Inertial Measurement Unit (IMU).
-Colored axes depict each sensor’s coordinate frame (X: red, Y: green, Z: blue) with up/down direction markers.

 The resulting dataset came in two flavors, which are described in Table 1.

-Table 1: Dataset Specifications:
+**Table 1**
+*Dataset Specifications*

 | Dataset        | Source                | Scenes | Samples | Size   |
 |----------------|----------------------|--------|---------|--------|